telerik/document-processing-docs/libraries/radpdfprocessing/getting-started.md

 ## Assembly References

 >The libraries support .NET 4 and later. .NET Standard-compatible binaries are available as well.
-The assemblies for .NET Standard don't include 'Windows' in their names. (e.g. **Telerik.Documents.Core.dll**).
+The assemblies for .NET Standard don't include 'Windows' in their names (e.g. **Telerik.Documents.Core.dll**).
 For more information check [**Cross-Platform Support**]({%slug radpdfprocessing-cross-platform%}) article.

 In order to use the __RadPdfProcessing__ library in your project, you need to add references to the following assemblies:
 <table>